-Although most disposable hygiene products target urinary incontinence, scientists and inventors are exploring options that also address fecal incontinence.
+Although most disposable hygiene products target urinary incontinence, scientists and inventors are exploring options that also address faecal incontinence.
 Prototype designs are in the works to keep urine and feces separate in the diaper.
 No commonly available diapers have this feature, though hand-made versions are being tested.

 Also, similar to wetness indicators that detect urine, sensors that can notify caregivers of the presence of feces are under development.
 One electronic sensor that is in the prototype phase is designed to send a text message to the caregiver when a diaper is soiled.2 High costs, however, are limiting mass production.

-Although most of the advancements in disposable hygiene products for incontinence have come from the baby diaper market, fecal incontinence in adult care settings brings unique opportunities.
+Although most of the advancements in disposable hygiene products for incontinence have come from the baby diaper market, faecal incontinence in adult care settings brings unique opportunities.
 It is important to remember that innovative designs to separate urine and feces require the use of the right construction adhesive to bond the diaper and pad components together.
 And as the size of the user and amount of urine and feces increase, the role of elastic adhesives becomes more crucial for comfort and ease of changing.

-If you are considering optimizing your disposable hygiene products to include the management of fecal incontinence, let’s talk.
+If you are considering optimizing your disposable hygiene products to include the management of faecal incontinence, let’s talk.
 The experts at Bostik can make recommendations for your current product designs, assist in identifying changes that are needed and explain your adhesive options.